Exhaust Manifold Gasket Replacement

-- Start car and check for any exhaust leaks.
+- Start the car and check for any exhaust leaks.

 The exhaust manifold gasket helps in transferring burned gasses from the engine.
-It is located in a high temperature zone, and it will leak eventually.
+It is located in a high-temperature zone, and it will leak eventually.
 There is no way to prevent it.
-Your mechanic should use anti-seize compound on the bolts when they are replacing this part.
-This will help prevent bolts from breaking in the cylinder head.
+Your mechanic should use an anti-seize compound on the bolts when they are replacing this part.
+This will help avoid bolts from breaking in the cylinder head.